Infineon/ccm-ota-image-update/README.md

 -   ccm-prototype_signed_upgrade.bin
 -   sig.txt (signature)

-The signature is a security feature by which we will ensure that only valid images will be applied to CCM
+The signature is a security feature by which we will ensure that only valid images will be applied to CCM.

 ### Information related to signature file